This site is intended for UK healthcare professionals.

 Ordering prescriptions online

 Getting online means you can start to reproduce many of the services you provide customers in store by providing information in a digital format.
-For pharmacies in England, one of the easiest first steps is to add a sign-up form for the electronic prescription service (EPS) to your website, where patients can order their prescription online.
-In addition to streamlining prescription provision, EPS has the added advantage for pharmacy businesses that you now submit the prescription for remuneration electronically, so you don’t have to worry about paper copies getting lost in the post and losing income.
+For pharmacies in England, one of the easiest first steps is to add a sign-up form for the electronic prescription service (EPS) to your website.
+By enabling patients to order their prescriptions online, pharmacies can simplify the prescription process and ensure a seamless transition from paper to electronic submissions.
+This not only streamlines operations but also safeguards against the loss of income due to misplaced paper prescriptions.

 Providing expert healthcare advice online

-QRTop tip: Use QR codes to direct people to information or services on your website.
 QR codes are square patterns of machine-readable data.
 They work similarly to barcodes but can encode much more data which means they are becoming increasingly popular for a wide range of uses.
-The Covid-19 pandemic led to a considerable increase in their use1 for everything from the NHS contact ‘track and trace’ programme to downloading digital menus for ordering ‘contactless’ food and drinks in bars and restaurants.
-You can buy QR codes online.
-Find more information about QR codes.
+You can buy QR codes online – check out our ‘Useful resources’ at the end of the module

 Enabling customers to book services online